-A filesystem spans each pool.
-That file system may contain both filesystems and volumes.
+A dataset spans each pool.
+That dataset may contain both filesystems and volumes.
 Volumes are sparsely provisioned but have an upper size limit.
 They typically represent a partition or slice of physical media or virtual media.
 A volume may contain one or more filesystems.

-Filesystem snapshots capture the current state of a filesystem.
-They are taken on the live filesystem as data is being written and read.
-A snapshot can be serialized to a new pool and filesystem and the destination may be local to the source TrueNAS system or sent to a destination TrueNAS system, pool and filesystem.
+Snapshots capture the current state of a dataset.
+They are taken on the live dataset as data is being written and read.
+A snapshot can be serialized to a new pool and dataset and the destination may be either local to the source TrueNAS system or sent to a remote TrueNAS system, pool and filesystem.

 Snapshots and Replication